 Moreover, it also possesses the ultimate plated LED clip light that you can utilize for spreading the light for the plants.
 Besides, it features a complete package of daylight and blue LEDs with the true 660nm RED LEDs.

-To add more to it’s feature, this LED light for uses plastic and aluminum material which shows its waterproof feature of the material.
-And its PC Splash Guard will be there for the rescue if any mishap happens.
-Furthermore, to talk about its design, Finnex FugeRay Planted+ Aquarium has been designed with contemporary ultra slim look that beautifies the tank really well.
+To add more to it’s feature, this LED light uses plastic and aluminum material which shows it’s waterproof feature of the material.
+And the PC Splash Guard will be there for the rescue if any mishap happens.
+Furthermore, to talk about it’s design, Finnex FugeRay Planted+ Aquarium has been developed with contemporary ultra slim look that beautifies the tank really well.

-This LED light for aquarium plants feature 2 usual modes: daylight and moonlight.
-While the daylight provides full spectrum and power to brighten the tank as natural as possible, the moonlight on the other hand gives a dimmer lighting effect.
+This LED light for growing aquarium plants feature 2 usual modes: daylight and moonlight.
+While the daylight provides full spectrum and power to brighten the tank as natural as possible, the moonlight on the other hand gives a dimmer night time lighting effect.

 Besides, the product is pre-wired so you can use it with an optional timer feature so that you don’t require to manually switch between the modes all day.
 But for this, you will need to pay a bit little more money as the timer is sold separately.